herayoo/yoo-vehinfo/README.md

 1. Download script and put in your resource file
 2. Open config.lua and edit your jobs
+3. setup your notifications system and translate it
-2. ensure the script in your server.cfg ensure yoo-vehinfo
+4. ensure the script in your server.cfg ensure yoo-vehinfo

+#CORE
+qb-core